houminz/6.828/README.md

 ## Intro
 This semester (Spring 2017), I am taking a OS implementation class at Peking University under professor Chen's guide.
 The class is based on material of [MIT 6.828](https://pdos.csail.mit.edu/6.828/2014/).
 We are going to write an exokernel-style operating systems kernel names **JOS** under **x86** platform and then port it to **ARM** architecture.
 This repository is here to record my steps to implement the system.
-At the end of the project, the repo should have 7 branches, with a master branch and one branch for each lab.

 Note, this is my last course of my undergradute age, not any more :)